Spiritual-Entanglement/rumc-snsg/Revelation/08-Ephesus.md

 - Eschatological promise.
   - Eschatological - things that concern the "end times" and the coming of God's Kingdom.

+## Problem of Assimilation
+- Three churches are dealing with internal problems over faith and practice.
+  - All three are in cities with heavy pagan activity that in part of social and professional life.
+  - Leadership problems around those who are instructing or influencing the congregations.
+    - Ephesus is very tough and harsh on teachers
+	- Pergamum is allowing teaching that is weakening their faith.
+	- Thyatira has a false prophet leading people away from faith.
+- Jesus is urging the churches to maintain a distinctive identity.

 ### Ephesus - Rev 2:1-7
 Rev 2:4 "I do, however, have one thing against you: you have abandoned the love you showed at the beginning."
 -NT Wright's translation

+Reproof: they have lost the love of the Gospel.
+Warning: their lamp stand will be removed if they do not repent
+Promise: they will eat from the Tree of Life in God's paradise.

 - They have been great witnesses for Christ.
   -By the early 100's, Christian writers are highlighting the faithful witness of the Ephesian Christians..